Have a look at some of our FAQs

 Icynene spray foam insulation products do not offer any food value, therefore do not support bacterial or fungal growth.
 Furthermore, it also does not retain water, making it an unappealing environment for fungal spores.
 University of Texas has done an experiment on mould growth ability on three different insulation types (Icynene, fibreglass with foil face and fibreglass with vapour barrier).
 Icynene was found to be the best deterrent for mould growth among the types tested.

-Please feel free to call us for a no obligation quotation or to discuss your insulation needs.
+Please feel free to contact us for a no obligation quotation or to discuss your insulation needs.
 Remember our insulation work is certified & warranted - for full peace of mind.

 Drove End, Hampshire|superhomes.org.uk | greensuffolk.org | uksprayfoam.co.uk | Manchester Church Roof Article | Grade 2 Listed Barn Restoration - Hertfordshire Article | Better Insulation Can Help Prevent Climate Catastrophe Article | Bogendolla House - Cat C Listed Building - Aberdeen | Treehouse Insulated to Passivhaus Certification | Insulating Anglesey Sea Salt Factory